Biology Research Semester

 - BIOL 314: Introduction to Research Design and Analysis (4 credits).

-For the remainder of the week students are students are expected to devote a minimum of 27 hours (per week) to their research projects.
+In addition to these required classes, students are expected to devote a minimum of 18-27 hours (per week) to their research projects.

-- Admission to a health related professional program (Dental or Medical School).
+- Admission to a health-related professional program (Dental programs, Medical School, etc.).